Join the Fraud Risk Deep Dive & Annual Report

 Managing Directors, Directors, VP level of the following functions from banks, asset managers and other financial institutions:

-Anti-Financial Crime / Anti-Money Laundering (AML) / Anti-Bribery & Corruption (AB&C)/ / Know Your Customer (KYC) / Client & Enhanced Due Diligence (CDD / EDD) / Financial Crime Intelligence / Financial Crime Investigations (Unit) / Transaction monitoring / MLRO / SMF17 / Financial Crime Risk Management / Financial Crime Compliance (FCC) / Financial Crime Operations / Economic Crime / Financial Crime Audit / Heads of Bank Secrecy Act (BSA) / 1st line COOs and Heads of Financial Crime within the 1st line/ Fraud Risk/ Head of Fraud/ Operational Risk
+Anti-Financial Crime / Anti-Money Laundering (AML) / Anti-Bribery & Corruption (AB&C)/ / Know Your Customer (KYC) / Client & Enhanced Due Diligence (CDD / EDD) / Financial Crime Intelligence / Financial Crime Investigations (Unit) / Transaction monitoring / MLRO / SMF17 / Financial Crime Risk Management / Financial Crime Compliance (FCC) / Financial Crime Operations / Economic Crime / Financial Crime Audit / Heads of Bank Secrecy Act (BSA) / 1st line COOs and Heads of Financial Crime within the 1st line/ Fraud Risk/ Head of Fraud/ Operational Risk/ Head of Fraud Strategy, Head of 1st Line Fraud

 How the Deep Dives and Annual Reports work